-1. Install steering wheel with location marks on shaft and hub of wheel in line.
+1. Install steering wheel and align location marks on shaft and hub of wheel.
 See Figure 8-9.

-NOTE: Location marks for proper installation of steering wheel on steering shaft are provided to insure a straight-ahead position of the steering wheel when front wheels are in straight-ahead position.
+NOTE: Location marks for proper installation of steering wheel on steering shaft are provided to insure a straight-ahead position of the steering wheel when front wheels are in straightahead position.

-Figure 8-6-Deluxe Steering Wheel Installation
+Figure 8-6-Deluxe Steering Wheel Installation (Non-Tilt Column)

-Figure 8-7-Standard Steering Wheel Installation
+Figure 8-7-Standard Steering Wheel Installation (Non-Tilt Column)

-- 2. With wheel properly located on shaft, install nut and tighten to 30 lb. ft. - On deluxe steering wheels install lead plug into steering wheel and reassemble actuator cap onto steering wheel. - 4.
-On standard steering wheels reassemble the belleville spring, receiver cup, and spacer bushing into steering wheel hub and secure in place with screws.
+- 2. With wheel properly located on shaft, install nut and tighten to 30 lb. ft. - 3.
+On deluxe steering wheels install lead plug into steering wheel and reassemble actuator cap onto steering wheel. - 4.
+On standard steering wheels reassemble the Belleville spring, receiver cup, and spacer bushing into steering wheel hub and secure in place with screws.
 Install cap.

-NOTE: When installing belleville spring be sure concave side of spring faces inward.
+NOTE: When installing Belleville spring be sure concave side of spring faces inward.
 Also locate receiver cup so that slot in cup is uppermost.